 Regulators can also impose capital surcharges, requiring capital buffers in addition to those directly required under the regulatory capital rules applicable to Deutsche Bank, to reflect the additional risks posed by deficiencies in its control environment.
-In extreme cases, regulators can suspend Deutsche Bank permission to operate in the businesses and regions within their jurisdictions or require extensive and costly remedial actions.
+In extreme cases, regulators can suspend Deutsche BankBank's permission to operate in the businesses and regions within their jurisdictions or require extensive and costly remedial actions.
 Furthermore, implementation of enhanced infrastructure and controls may result in higher-than-expected costs of regulatory compliance that could offset or exceed efficiency gains or significantly affect Deutsche Bank's profitability.
-Any of these factors could affect the Group's ability to implement its strategy in a timely manner or at all.
+Any of these factors could affect the Group's Deutsche Bank's ability to implement its strategy in a timely manner or at all.

 Anti-money laundering and know-your-client processes: BaFin has ordered Deutsche Bank to improve its control and compliance infrastructure relating to anti-money laundering and know-your-client processes, and appointed a special representative to monitor these measures' implementation.
-Deutsche Bank's results of operations, financial condition and reputation could be materially and adversely affected if the bank is unable to significantly improve its infrastructure and control environment by the set deadline.
+Deutsche Bank's results of operations, financial condition and reputation could be materially and adversely affected if the bankDeutsche Bank is unable to significantly improve its infrastructure and control environment by the set deadline.

 BaFin ordered Deutsche Bank in September 2018 to take appropriate internal safeguards and comply with general due diligence obligations to prevent money laundering and terrorist financing, in February 2019 to review its group-wide risk management processes in correspondent banking and adjust them where necessary, and in April 2021 to adopt further appropriate internal safeguards and comply with due diligence obligations, with regards to regular client file reviews.
 This expansion also applies to correspondent relationships and transaction monitoring.
-On 28 September 2022, BaFin ordered Deutsche Bank AG to take specific measures aimed at preventing money laundering and terrorist financing in order to implement the orders that BaFin issued on 21 September 2018 and 15 February 2019.
-While the order only requires Deutsche Bank to adhere to its self-imposed remediation deadlines and no new obligations or findings were raised against Deutsche Bank, BaFin may impose financial penalties in case of non-compliance with these measures.
-The BaFin has appointed a special representative to monitor the implementation of the ordered measures as well as to assess and report on the progress of the implementation to the BaFin.
+On 28 September 2022In 2023, BaFin ordered Deutsche Bank AG to take specific measures aimed at preventing money laundering and terrorist financing in order to implement the orders that BaFin issued on 21 September 2018 and 15 February 2019.
+While the order only requires Deutsche Bank to adhere to its self-imposed remediation deadlines and.
+Although no new obligations or findings were raised against Deutsche Bank, BaFin may impose financial penalties in case of non-compliance with these measures.
+The BaFin has appointed aextended for an additional six months until the end of October 2024 the assignment of the special representative who has been appointed to monitor the implementation of the ordered measures as well as to assess and report on the progress of the implementation to the BaFin.

 Deutsche Bank's AML and KYC processes and controls aimed at preventing misuse of its products and services to commit financial crime, continue to be subject of regulatory reviews, investigations, and enforcement actions in several jurisdictions.
-Deutsche Bank continually seeks to enhance the efficacy of its internal control environment and improve its infrastructure to revised regulatory requirements and to close gaps identified by the bank and/or by regulators and monitors.
+Deutsche Bank continually seeks to enhance the efficacy of its internal control environment and improve its infrastructure to revised regulatory requirements and to close gaps identified by the bank Deutsche Bank and/or by regulators and monitors.

-If Deutsche Bank is unable to significantly improve its infrastructure and control environment by the set deadlines, the Group's results of operations, financial condition and reputation could be materially and adversely affected.
+If Deutsche Bank is unable to significantly improve its infrastructure and control environment by the set deadlines, the Group's Deutsche Bank's results of operations, financial condition and reputation could be materially and adversely affected.
 Regulators can impose fines or require Deutsche Bank to reduce its exposure to or terminate certain kinds of products or businesses or relationships with counterparties or regions.
 Deutsche Bank may also face additional legal proceedings, investigations or regulatory actions in the future, including in other jurisdictions with material impact on Deutsche Bank's business and profitability.
 These could, depending on the extent of any resulting requirements, significantly challenge Deutsche Bank's reputation and its ability to operate profitably under its current business model.